This page contains answers to Frequently Asked Questions related to Woo, WooCommerce.com, WooThemes.com.

-What Does WooCommerce.com Use? ↑ Back to top
+What Theme Does WooCommerce.com Use? ↑ Back to top

 How Do You Provide Support? ↑ Back to top

 If you need additional assistance, you can go to the Help Desk to start a live chat or submit a ticket directly related to the product you need help with.

 Product support via phone, Facebook or Twitter is unavailable at this time, brief initial support is available via Facebook and Twitter – the team may direct you to submit a ticket for full support.
 Please read our Support Policy for further information.

 Do You Have A Phone Number? ↑ Back to top

 We don’t, as mentioned above – all support is text-based, this way you can refer back to it later if needed.
-If you have pre-sales or support questions, email us here!
+If you have pre-sales or support questions, contact us here!